Can we keep the current owner of the Country Club at Deer Run from closing the golf course and/or selling the property?

 There are 22 homeowner's associations in the Deer Run Planned Development.

-Currently, the Save Deer Run Citizen's Action Group has been formally joined by the Sterling Park H.O.A. (the largest in Deer Run), King's Point HOA, and Fairway Oaks H.O.A., the Villas at Deer Run, and the Terraces.
+Currently, the Save Deer Run Citizen's Action Group has been formally joined by the Sterling Park Housing Association. (the largest in Deer Run), King's Point HOA, Fairway Oaks H.O.A., the Villas at Deer Run, and the Terraces.

-The following HOA's have sent representatives to Save Deer Run planning meetings: Deer Run Court HOA, Deer Run Cove HOA, Eagle's Nest HOA, Mystic Woods HOA, Pinesong Cove HOA, the Terraces HOA, and the Villas at Deer Run HOA.
+The following HOA's have sent representatives to Save Deer Run planning meetings: Deer Pointe HOA, Deer Run Court HOA, Deer Run Cove HOA, Eagle's Nest HOA, Fox Hollow HOA, Mystic Woods HOA, Pinesong Cove HOA, and the Villas at Deer Run HOA.

 If you do not see your HOA listed, they have either been invited to attend the meetings and declined, (yes, for whatever their reasons at least three HOAs have declined to have anything to do with the Save Deer Run Group) or we have not been able to reach them.
 As a resident, if you feel your HOA should be involved with Save Deer Run, we strongly encourage you to speak with your HOA officers and make your opinions known.